 Successful women entrepreneurs as role models

-The Federal Ministry for Economic Affairs and Energy wants to encourage women to use their qualifications and skills to realise their own business ideas and to build up successful companies.
+The Economic Affairs Ministry wants to encourage women to use their qualifications and skills to realise their own business ideas and to establish successful companies.
+One way of fostering this is to highlight the work of successful women entrepreneurs to turn them into positive role models.

-Under the Ministry’s ‘’ initiative, more than 200 women entrepreneurs from across all industries and parts of the country volunteer as ‘role model entrepreneurs’, making schoolgirls, trainees, students, graduates and other women interested in going into business aware of the opportunities and challenges of running one’s own business.
+They encourage schoolgirls, trainees, students, graduates and other women interested in setting up their own companies and make them aware of the opportunities and challenges awaiting them.
 This gives the women and girls a realistic and highly personal insight into what daily life as an entrepreneur is really like.
 The women entrepreneurs show how entrepreneurship can be an attractive career option for women.
 The ‘FRAUEN unternehmen’ initiative also helps to make the work undertaken by female entrepreneurs more visible – presenting their success, their dedication, and their contribution to the future of Germany’s economy.

-The Federal Ministry for Economic Affairs and Energy provides women interested in entrepreneurship with tailored information on how to set up a new business.
-Women entrepreneurs can access information on more than 2,000 regional partners via the Federal Ministry for Economic Affairs and Energy’s and thus find networks, centres of women entrepreneurs and mentoring programmes.
+The Economic Affairs Ministry provides women interested in entrepreneurship with tailored information on how to set up a new business.
+Women entrepreneurs can access information on more than 2,000 regional partners via the Economic Affairs Ministry’s and thus find networks, centres of women entrepreneurs and mentoring programmes.